-I have now worked with four intensive care health professionals and every single one talked about having to shut down their emotions during the crisis.
+I have now worked with eight intensive care health professionals and every single one talked about having to shut down their emotions during the crisis.
 “Going into robot mode“ was a phrase that all of them independently used.

 Obviously that degree of immediate self-repression can lead to significant later emotional consequences in terms of exhaustion, demoralisation, depression and / or generalised anxiety.

 Detailed history: My approach was simply to ask them to describe in great detail exactly what their experiences had been.
 I explained that I was not medically qualified, so I asked them to explain some of the terminology and some of the techniques.
 I said that this was educational for me and would be of benefit therefore to the other work I was doing at Frontline 19 and maybe even something I could pass on to other colleagues.